python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/070_Interpret_multiple_noisy_signals.md

 - Click on the Interpretation tab at the top of the urh window.

-- Download the following file from github [unknown_signal_4.complex](https://github.com/python-can-define-radio/sdr-course/raw/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_4.complex).
+- Download the following file from github [unknown signal 4](https://github.com/python-can-define-radio/sdr-course/raw/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_4.complex).

 - Put it in your folder.

-- The first thing we need to do is seperate and save each signal.
+- The first thing we need to do is separate and save each signal.

 ### Interpret the signal